-Impairment of available-for-sale financial assets (which mainly comprise securities) is recognised on an individual basis if there is objective evidence of impairment as a result of one or more events occurring since acquisition.
+Impairment of available-for-sale financial assets (which mainly comprise securities) is depreciated through an offsetting entry in the income statement when there is objective evidence of impairment because of one or more events occurring since acquisition.

-Impairment of variable-income securities classified as available-for-sale financial assets an additional individual qualitative analysis.
-This may lead to the recognition of an impairment loss calculated on the basis of the quoted price.
+Impairment of variable-income securities classified as available-for-sale financial assets

-In the case of variable-income securities quoted in an active market, the control system identifies securities that may be impaired on a long-term basis and is based on criteria such as a significant decline in quoted price below the acquisition cost or a constant decline, which prompts the Group to carry out
+In the case of variable-income securities quoted in an active market, the control system allows to identify the participations likely to be impaired on a long-term basis using the following criteria: significant decline in quoted price below the acquisition cost or period over which an unrealized loss is observed, in order to carry out an additional individual qualitative analysis.
+This may lead to the recognition of an impairment loss calculated based on the quoted price.

-Apart from the identification criteria, the Group has determined three indications of impairment, one being a significant decline in price, defined as a fall of more than 50% of the acquisition price, another being a constant decline over two consecutive years and the final one being a decline on average of at least 30% over an observation period of one year.
+Beyond the identification criteria, the Group has defined three automatic impairment criteria, one being a significant decline in price, defined as a fall of more than 50% of the acquisition price, another being an unrealized loss over two consecutive years and the final one being a decline of at least 30% over an observation period of one year, on average.
 The Group believes that a period of two years is what is necessary for a moderate decline in price below the purchase cost to be considered as something more than just the effect of random volatility inherent in the stock markets or a cyclical change lasting a few years, but which represents a lasting phenomenon justifying an impairment.

-A similar method is applied for variable-income securities not quoted in an active market.
-Any impairment is then determined based on the model value.
+A similar method is applied for variable-income securities not quoted on an active market.
+Any possible impairment is then determined based on the model value.